squint-cljs/squint/doc/dev/hamt.md

-# hamt.js: optional persistent hash map
+# squint.immutable: optional persistent hash map

-Prototype notes. `src/squint/hamt.js` is an opt-in module with a persistent HAMT map ported from CLJS PersistentHashMap.
+Prototype notes. `src/squint/immutable.js` is an opt-in module with a persistent HAMT map ported from CLJS PersistentHashMap.
 Follow-up to `composite-map-keys.md` (option 3: a real hashed map).

+Require as `(:require [squint.immutable :as i])`: the ns is registered in `library-imports` (compiler_common.cljc) and `lib-modules` (bb/tasks.clj, generates lib_vars.edn), like squint.string.
+String requires of the module path keep working.

 ## Shape